yyhicx/notebook/programming/documentation/software/fvm.md

 Use flutter with verbose output in windows: fvm flutter run -d windows -v

+Use flutter with verbose output in android: fvm flutter run -d emulator-xxxx -v (emulator-xxxx is the id of the android emulator)

 Use flutter with argument in windows: fvm flutter run -d windows --dart-entrypoint-args --argument (Defining arguments using the args package)

 ## Linux